Preliminary examination

 • Advance written notice of issues with survey or title which will require amendment or revision prior to registration.

-• Opportunity to correct matters prior to lodgment of the final plan.
+• Opportunity to re-lodge a new version of documents, to correct matters prior to lodgment of the final plan.

-• Probable elimination of expensive delays caused by additional legal or survey work after the plan has been lodged.
+• Minimise expensive delays caused by additional legal or survey work after the plan has been lodged.

 • Reduced development time with parallel tracking as the plan is with NSW LRS for examination while also being processed by the council, consent authority etc.